Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/Callings.md

 ### Signature Ability – Fact or Fiction

 Spend 3 Preparation dice to weave a rumor into reality.
 Tell the GM a statement about the world, a situation, or a future event, and if it's plausible and interesting enough that people would actually talk about it, it becomes true.
 These rumors can change the flow of a mission, open opportunities, or tilt circumstances in your favor.
 They cannot directly harm a person or force their will—no rumor can kill, heal, or mind-control—but they can create situations where harm might follow.
 (Example: you can't declare "the rival boss drops dead," but you could declare "the rival boss never shows up at the meeting," leaving the fallout to play out naturally.)
 Rumors usually take about 24 hours to spread, but the GM might reduce that time if the idea is particularly juicy.
-Some rumors might require you to lower your [[Core-Rules#cash--economy|Cash Tier]], since a rumor to make a 1000$ worth of gold would cost that much money.
+Some rumors might require you to lower your [Cash Tier](Core-Rules.md#cash--economy), since a rumor to make a 1000$ worth of gold would cost that much money.

 ### Secret Identity